-Above: There's room to spread out on the beginners' hill at Pajarito Mountain Ski Area.
-Photography by Stephen Shankland.
+There's room to spread out on the beginners' hill at Pajarito Mountain Ski Area.
+Photograph by Stephen Shankland.

 MY HEART BURSTS WITH JOY AS I follow a gangly 11-year-old boy down an easy run at the Pajarito Mountain Ski Area.
 A few moments ago, that boy—my son Levi—made the momentous advance from beginner snowplowing to the parallel turns that let you get the most out of the slopes.
 A generation earlier, my own dad had taught me to ski on these very slopes at Los Alamos’ hometown ski area.
 Not only had we devoted countless weekends to what may well be the smartest ski hill in America, but we’d joined its ski patrol together and spent years helping other skiers stay safe.
 Skiing with my own son brings me full circle.